What is self-service search?

-You can view the detailed information about the user’s event.
-Click a user to get insight into the user’s data.
+You can view the detailed information about the user event.
+Click a user to get insight into their data.

-The figure shows the user’s details for access data.
+The figure shows the details about the user’s access data.

-You can also add columns and select the data points that you want to view in the event list.
+You can add columns and select the data points that you want to display in the event table.
+Do the following:

-In the Add Column window, select the data point that you want to view and click then Add Columns.
+In the Add Columns window, select the data points and then click Add Columns.

-If you deselect a data point from the list, the corresponding column is removed from the event list.
-However, you can view the data point in the event row for a user.
-For example, if you deselect the TIME data point from the Add Column list, the TIME column is removed from the event list.
-To view the time record, expand the row for a user.
+If you deselect a data point from the Add Columns list, the corresponding column is removed from the event table.
+However, you can view the data point after expanding the event row for a user.
+For example, if you deselect the TIME data point from the Add Columns list, the TIME column is removed from the event table.
+To view the time record, expand the event row for a user.

 Export the events to a CSV file

-You can also export the searched events to a CSV file and save for future use.
-Click Export to CSV format to export and download the CSV file that is generated.
+You can export the searched events to a CSV file and save the report for future reference.
+Click Export to CSV format to export the events and download the CSV file that is generated.